Vertexia57/Lost/doc/Lost/Lost Cheat Sheet.md

 //      renderText() will use when "scale" is 1.
 This is essentially the "quality" of the font Font getFont(const char* id);
 void unloadFont(const char* id);
-void unloadFont(Font& font);
+void unloadFont(Font font);
 void forceUnloadFont(const char* id);
-void forceUnloadFont(Font& font);
+void forceUnloadFont(Font font);

 // Text Rendering Functions
 Vec2  textBounds(const char* text, Font font, float scale); // Returns the width and height of what the text given would take up when rendered float textWidth (const char* text, Font font, float scale); // Returns the width  of what the text given would take up when rendered float textHeight(const char* text, Font font, float scale); // Returns the height of what the text given would take up when rendered

 // Uses screenspace, hAlign and vAlign change the alignment of the text, horizontally and vertically